-UrbanPro sheets are factory mitred, meaning the sheets can only be laid right to left on both roof slopes.
+UrbanPro sheets are factory mitred, meaning the sheets can only be laid right to left on both roof slopes at 150mm end lap.

-Mitring is required to avoid four thickness of sheeting at the junctions of side and end laps, it is necessary for two of the sheets at each junction to be mitred at the corners so that they lie in the same plane.
+Mitring is required to avoid four thicknesses of sheeting at the junctions of side and end laps, it is necessary for two of the sheets at each junction to be mitred at the corners so that they lie in the same plane.